deepak7642/deepak7642/README.md

 - 👋 Hi, I’m Deepak Kaura (DK) ,  Github name : @deepak7642
 - 👀 I’m interested in making and exploring projects related to Data Science, Data Visualization, EDA , ML , etc with the help of python tools
-- 🌱 I’m currently improving my skills
+- 🌱 I’m currently improving my skills and side by side making own projects
 - 💻 Tools known with : Numpy, Matplotlip, Pandas, Sckit-learn, jupyter, slowly slowly learning more
 - 💞️ I’m looking to collaborate/ Searching for jobs or internships
 - 🎊 Experience : The Sparks Foundation (1 month internship)